Seek healthcare

 An individual rehabilitation plan is developed together with you and, sometimes, with your closest relatives.

-The occupational therapist, the rehabilitation coordinator and the almoner will often meet and assess you before the pain rehabilitation starts.
+The occupational therapist, the rehabilitation coordinator and the almoner will meet and assess you before the pain rehabilitation starts.
 You may also get an individual training program or/and relaxation program to prepare yourself before entering the program.
 These are examples of preparation activities between assessment and the Pain Rehabilitation Program (PRP).
 Other thing that may be part of the preparation is registration of your physical activity, work planning and perhaps additional testing or treatment efforts.

 The aim of the PRP is to improve the quality of life and increase your acceptance of pain through behavioral changes as well as facilitating engagement in family life, work and society.
 The main goal for most patients is starting or returning to work/studies or maintaining/expanding working hours.